emsig/article-fdesign/notebooks/README.md

 - **Filter-wer201-SineCosine.ipynb**: Creation of 201 pt of sine/cosine filter.
 - **Filter-wer201.ipynb**: Creation of 201 pt J0/J1 filter.
 - **GPR-Figure-RPD.ipynb**: Plot relative percentage difference of GPR result.

-The file printinfo.py is a small routine to print system- and version-info.